Apple is one of those companies that excel at creating products people love. Their secret? Deeply understanding user needs.

 A company’s ultimate goal is to create value for its customers.
 Harvard’s value stick illustrates that customer delight is an integral part of creating value and capturing profit.

-So how do firms increase customer delight?
+So, how do firms increase customer delight?

 They build personas to understand more about their users.
-User personas are archetypal users who represent a large group of people with similar:

 Why User Personas Matter